ddc-java-13/tile-match/docs/index.md

 ## Stretch goals/possible enhancements
 * Record Games and save them for later playback
 * Submit high scores to compare with other players
+* Add escalating difficulty options that create moving tiles and/or endless modes that add more tiles as the game progresses.